siteorigin/siteorigin-panels/readme.txt

 * Fixed contextual menu in Layout Builder widget.
 * Added row/widget actions to contextual menu.
 * Clarified functionality of "Switch to Editor" button by renaming to "Revert to Editor".
-* refreshPanelsData function is called more consistenly.
+* refreshPanelsData function is called more consistently.
 * Various background performance enhancements.
 * Full JS code refactoring.
 * Fixed cell bottom margins with reverse collapse order.